Sink Connector Development Guide

 subscription_type = "Shared"

-target_table = "users"
+to = "users"

 expected_schema_subject = "user-events-v1" # Optional: verify schema

-topic = "/events/orders"
+from = "/events/orders"

 subscription = "sink-group-1"